gustavohdev/gustavohdev/README.md

   - The cons and pros about NoSQL and SQL databases in different fields, always thinking about ACID.
   - Directus CMS.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
+  - ~~Building server-side applications with Django, a powerful Python web framework. ( I will find time )~~
-  - Taking a peep at GoLang.
+  - ~~Taking a peep at GoLang. ( I will find time )~~
+  - Coralogix and DataDog
+  - GraphQL
+  - E2E Tests with Playwright
+  - Stripe

  ## 🏆 Achievements

-- 🌟 CodeWars - Kyu 125 - October 2024
+- 🌟 CodeWars - Kyu 225 - January 2025

 ## 📬 Get in Touch